-Mr. Nighohossian also has extensive experience with demand modeling.
-He used time series methods to forecast demand for hospitals in the UK, and he has also used microsimulation to predict the prevalence of cancer and the eventual demand for medical services that those patients would require.
-In several of those projects, Mr. Nighohossian also conducted research into the payments involved in order to project the revenue that those facilities could expect.
+Dr. Nighohossian also has extensive experience with demand modeling.
+He used time series methods to forecast demand for hospitals in the UK and microsimulation to predict the prevalence of cancer and the eventual demand for medical services that those patients would require.
+In several of those projects, he conducted research into the payments involved in order to project the revenue that those facilities could expect.

-Mr. Nighohossian has worked extensively on NY DSRIP projects and with New York data.
-He led the analysis team that supported the Niagara Falls PPS’s grant application and continued in that role supporting the Millennium PPS’s DSRIP application.
-In doing so, Mr. Nighohossian worked extensively with the NY SPARCS data as well as became especially familiar with the structure of the DSRIP initiative and the metrics involved.
+Dr. Nighohossian has worked extensively on New York DSRIP projects and led the analysis team that supported the Niagara Falls PPS’s grant application and continued in that role supporting the Millennium PPS’s DSRIP application.
+In doing so, he worked extensively with NY SPARCS data as well as became especially familiar with the structure of the DSRIP initiative and the metrics involved.

-These New York sources augmented other sources including the US Census, which is used often to obtain a number of metrics for various geographies, including ZIP, county, and state level data using the ACS 1-, 3-, and 5- year estimates.
-Mr. Nighohossian has worked in general topics such as population estimates as well as the more granular information provided within the surveys and the census itself.
+These NY sources augmented other sources including the US Census, which is used often to obtain a number of metrics for various geographies, including ZIP, county, and state level data using the ACS 1-, 3-, and 5- year estimates.
+Dr. Nighohossian has worked in general topics such as population estimates and the more granular information provided within the surveys and the census itself.